cxli233/Online_R_learning/Quick_data_vis/README.md

 3. GitHub will render a nice html

 # Content
-This repository has 7 activities:
+This repository has 8 activities:
 1. Very bascis of R coding
 2. Introduction to tidy data frames
 3. Introduction to data visualization using ggplot
 4. Introduction to mean separation
 5. Introduction to proportional data
 6. Introduction to heatmaps
 7. Introduction to relationship data and networks
+8. Introduction to plot composition/assembly

 # Required software: